 Some choose to forgo marriage or having children, therefore, leaving them to die truly alone.
 The big question is, what happens to older adults without family or money?
 Who takes care of their end-of-life needs, funeral planning, and final arrangements?

 These are just some of the issues facing people who choose to die alone or through no fault of theirs end up dying this way.

 Some scholars and academics say that we all die alone, even when surrounded by people.
 They say that the dying process is an individual experience, with death being the ultimate singular experience.
-For others, dying alone can mean anything from dying without a spouse or partner, children, or have any extended family.
+For others, dying alone can mean anything from dying without a spouse or partner, children, or extended family.

 Why Are People Afraid of Dying Alone?

 Dying alone simply means approaching death alone.
 For some, this means that they live alone, are unmarried, or do not have a partner or children.
 For others, it means that they’ve chosen to live an independent lifestyle without maintaining a strong social or support network.

 Of course, there are other ways of defining what dying alone means.
 Each individual person has their own way of finding meaning in the relationships they’ve created or removed themselves from.

 The failure to come to terms with one’s mortality is one of the main reasons contributing to death anxiety.
 Learning about the death positive movement and how it helps people open up about death and dying can contribute to the lessening of these fears.
 The following describes some of the more common fears associated with dying alone.